-The LFC had total reserves of £92.3m as at 31 March 2021, comprising £12.7m in general reserves and £79.6m in earmarked reserves.
-The chart shows how earmarked reserves are expected to be consumed over the next two years.
+The LFC had total reserves of £91.25m as at 31 March 2021, comprising £20.4m in general reserves and £71.8m in earmarked reserves.
+The chart shows how earmarked reserves are expected to be consumed over the next three years.

-The general reserve is maintained at a minimum of 3.5% of net revenue expenditure of £12.7m, the general reserve will be supplemented by a transfer from the budget flexibility reserve to maintain this.
-Earmarked reserves also include £35.4m in the budget flexibility reserve as at 31 March 2021, to support the budget in future years.
-The general reserve would then be expected to at £15.4m in each of the following financial years from 2021/22 to 2022/23.
-These figures are as per the approved published Budget Report for 2021/22.
+The general reserve is maintained at a minimum of 3.5% of the net revenue expenditure of £15.6m, with the surplus above this being transferred to earmarked reserves to support the budget in future years as to be agreed as part of the financial outturn reporting.
+The general reserve would then be expected to remain at the minimum level of £15.6m in each of the following financial years.
+These figures are as per the approved published Budget Report for 2022/23.